gasteigerjo/gdc/README.md

 Published at NeurIPS 2019.

 ## Run the code
-This repository primarily contains the example of using graph diffusion convolution (GDC) with GCN in the notebook `gdc_demo.ipynb`.
+This repository primarily contains a demonstration of enhancing a graph convolutional network (GCN) with graph diffusion convolution (GDC) in the notebook `gdc_demo.ipynb`.

 ## Requirements
 The repository uses these packages: